 Did you know you could learn to plan a project in 10 simple steps?
 Jason Westland, CEO and Founder of ProjectManager.com, has managed billion dollar projects in his career as a project manager.
 His book will guide you through the project planning process so that you can plan for all of the items step-by-step.

-To plan a project, you need to do more than just create a schedule.
+To plan a project, you need to do more than just create a loose schedule of to-do items.
 You need to plan resources, finances, equipment, risks and project communications to name a few.

 Here are some snippets from the book…